What is a Project Portfolio Manager?

 Portfolio decisions create conflict because resources are limited.
 Strong project portfolio manager skills include negotiation, conflict handling, facilitation, and change leadership.
 The role must challenge assumptions without damaging trust, and must support difficult decisions without becoming politically isolated.

-Professionals who want deeper academic and applied preparation may consider a career-focused professional diploma for building portfolio-level project capability or an advanced MSc for strategic project portfolio leadership using artificial intelligence.
+Professionals who want deeper academic and applied preparation may consider a career-focused professional diploma for building portfolio-level project capability.

 What Is a Project Portfolio Manager?